 Are you looking for a simple DIY natural laundry detergent made without using bar soap?
 It is super simple, free of toxic chemicals, and only requires four ingredients!

 In the past, I’ve tried many different versions of homemade laundry recipes.
-Most of them required the use of a bar of soap.
+Most of them required the use of a bar of soap, something like Dr Bronner or similar grated soap.

 Which may work perfectly fine for most folks who use that type of laundry soap.
 However, when I would use it, I would find issues with build up on my laundry.